Query Details

 Explanation

-This query is designed to detect a specific security threat involving Microsoft Exchange servers and Active Directory.
+This query is designed to detect a specific security threat related to Microsoft Exchange servers.
 Here's a simplified explanation:

-• Look-back Period: The query examines events from the last 15 minutes, running every 15 minutes.
+• Look-Back Period: The query checks events from the last 15 minutes.

 Details